DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion clarified the modern workflow for minification: code should be written in a readable, developer-friendly format and then automatically minified by a build tool before deployment.
 This approach allows for a good Developer Experience (DX) during the development cycle while still benefiting from the performance gains of minification in production.
 From a UX perspective, the student learned how minification directly impacts "perceived performance," which is a key factor in user satisfaction.

 ---

+#### SOURCE MAP

+### Course Step Number: 495

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the lesson on source maps.
+The student learned that a source map is a vital part of the modern development workflow, as it enables developers to debug production code using the original, human-readable source.
+The concept is accurate and is a standard practice for maintaining a healthy codebase.

+##### Insights from Chat Discussion summary

+The discussion highlighted that source maps are a foundational part of the modern development ecosystem, seamlessly integrated with build tools and browser developer tools.
+From a UX perspective, the student learned how source maps contribute to a more reliable user experience by enabling developers to quickly identify and fix bugs that occur in the live environment.

+---